paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Pub.
 L. 94–482, title V, § 532, Oct.
 12, 1976, 90 Stat.
 2241, provided that: “The provisions of this Act [see Tables for classification] and the amendments made by this Act shall take effect 30 days after the date of the enactment of this Act [Oct.
 12, 1976] except— “(1) as specifically otherwise provided; and “(2) that each amendment made by this Act (not subject to clause (1) of this section) providing for authorization of appropriations shall take effect July 1, 1976.”

 #### Short Title of 2024 Amendment
 Pub.
+L. 118–173, § 1, Dec.
+23, 2024, 138 Stat.
+2597, provided that: “This Act [amending [section 1092 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1092) and enacting provisions set out as notes under [section 1092 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1092)] may be cited as the ‘Stop Campus Hazing Act’.”

+Pub.
 L. 118–145, § 1, Dec.
 11, 2024, 138 Stat.
 1671, provided that: “This Act [amending [section 1090 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1090)] may be cited as the ‘FAFSA Deadline Act’.”

 #### Short Title of 2022 Amendment
 Pub.
 L. 117–200, § 1, Oct.
 11, 2022, 136 Stat.
 2219, provided that: “This Act [amending sections 1078–3 and 1087e of this title] may be cited as the ‘Joint Consolidation Loan Separation Act’.”

 Pub.
 L. 117–103, div.
 R, § 101, Mar.
 15, 2022, 136 Stat.
-819, provided that: “This division [amending sections 1070a, 1087kk, 1087ll, 1087ss, 1087uu–2, 1090, and 1092f of this title and sections 292d and 292r of Title 42, The Public Health and Welfare, repealing [section 1070h of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070h), enacting provisions set out as notes under 1070a of this title, and amending provisions set out as a note under this section] may be cited as the ‘FAFSA Simplification Act Technical Corrections Act’.”
+819, provided that: “This division [amending sections 1070a, 1087kk, 1087ll, 1087ss, 1087uu–2, 1090, and 1092f of this title and sections 292d and 292r of Title 42, The Public Health and Welfare, repealing [section 1070h of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070h), enacting provisions set out as notes under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a), and amending provisions set out as a note under this section] may be cited as the ‘FAFSA Simplification Act Technical Corrections Act’.”

 #### Short Title of 2021 Amendment
 Pub.
 L. 117–49, § 1, Oct.
 13, 2021, 135 Stat.
 402, provided that: “This Act [amending [section 1070g–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070g-2), enacting provisions set out as notes under this section and [section 1070g–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070g-2), and amending provisions set out as a note under this section] may be cited as the ‘Consider Teachers Act of 2021’.”